functional-web-app/fwa.dev/src/views/content/en/cloud-functions.md

 The Functional Web App delivers the fastest-possible contentful "paint", enabling instantly functional forms and links without layout shifts or waiting for clientside JS to load and render an interface.
 This approach brings first-input-delay close to zero, while creating a better experience for web consumers with accessibility needs.

 [^1]: A trusted compute process is an execution environment that you fully control and own.
 For example: an environment in which a secret key can reside.
-By this measure, a server or cloud function execute your business logic in a trusted compute process, but a user's web browser do not execute your business logic is a trusted compute process.
+By this measure, a server or cloud function executes your business logic in a trusted compute process, but a user's web browser does not execute your business logic in a trusted compute process.
 [^2]: Today there exists numerous cloud function vendors; currently FWAs most often rely on AWS Lambda